Nazmulho71/slack-clone/README.md

-The React Slack Clone with Realtime Database.
+## This is a React Slack Clone with Realtime Database.

 Watch the Demo here...https://slack-clone-ac472.web.app/